-- Affects one in 100 people, treatment consists of drug therapy, cognitive behavioral therapy to target psychotic symptoms, and depressive and manic symptoms focused on family support systems
+- Bipolar Disorders are also labeled with high levels of stigma, yet affect one in 100 people.
+Treatment consists of drug therapy, cognitive behavioral therapy to target psychotic symptoms, and family support systems.

 - Changing a person’s thoughts and behaviors is not enough to “cure” an eating disorder.
 He or she must work to explore the underlying issues that led to the eating disorder.
 Therapy may need to focus on improving personal relationships or getting beyond an event or situation that triggered the disorder in the first place.

 - Individuals with eating disorders are assessed thoroughly to ensure they are medically stable and appropriate for outpatient treatment.

 As a trauma-informed clinic, we specialize in treatment for combat trauma, domestic violence and abuse, medical trauma and accidents, attachment and complex trauma, abandonment, neglect, sexual trauma, relocation trauma, social exclusion and oppression, traumatic grief and loss, difficult life events, and more.